ltn22/ICMPv6/draft-barthel-oam-schc.md

 the LPWAN and having this packet rejected by the Device, the core SCHC C/D issues an ICMPv6 error message "Destination Unreachable" (Type 1) with Code 1 ("Port Unreachable") on behalf of the Device.

+In that case the SCHC C/D acts as a router and MUST have a routable IPv6 address to generate an ICMPv6 message. when compressing a packet containing an IPv6 header, no compression rules are found and:
+* if a rule contains some extension headers, a parameter problem may be generated (type 4),
+* no rules contains the IPv6 prefix, a no route to destination ICMPv6  message (type 0, code 0) may be generated,
+* a prefix is found, but no devIID matches, a address unreachable ICMPv6  message (type 0, code 3) may be generated,
+* a device IPv6 address is found, but no port matches,  a port unreachable ICMPv6  message (type 0, code 4) may be generated,

 TODO: This assumes that all ports that the Device listens to will be matched by a SCHC rule.
 Is this the basic assumption of SCHC that all packets that do not match a rule are rejected?
 If yes, why do have fragmentation also for uncompressed packets?

 TODO: discuss the various Type/Code that are expected to be generated in response to various errors.

 ## Device is the destination of an ICMPv6 error message